zhurui1322/Angular-Login-Register-message-project/README.md

 ## Deployment
-Used AngularJS 1.6 to implement a simple login register message system also with HTML CSS Bootstrap
+Used AngularJS 1.6 to implement a simple login register message system also with HTML CSS Bootstrap.

 Modules include:
 1.login